zheylmun/site/content/posts/designing_ergonomic_apis.md

 - "I should be able to prevent that mistake from happening in the first place".
 - "I shouldn't need to write that boilerplate, I should be able to use a macro".

-This results in a lot of revisiting code that works, but isn't quite right.
+This results in a lot of revisiting code that works, but isn't quite perfect.
 Many of the examples above are so subtle in other languages that even experienced developers might not notice them.
 In Rust, they're glaringly obvious.